ethereum/go-ethereum/cmd/clef/datatypes.md

 ```
 ### UserInputResponse

-Reponse to list request.
-The response contains a list of all addresses to show the caller.
+Response to list request.
+The response contains a list of all addresses to show to the caller.
 Note: the UI is free to respond with any address the caller, regardless of whether it exists or not

 Example:
 ```json